 When it comes to collections, your organisation’s two most important assets are its people and its data.
 Asking the right questions of your data can tell you who is likely to pay without intervention and who probably won’t.
 Those individuals can then be directed to the most appropriate treatment, cutting wasted effort and providing a targeted journey for the customer.
 In the contact centre, smart analytics can help agents to make consistent and quick decisions by providing them with information that is always up to date.

 It makes financial sense to focus agent activity on accounts that really need it.
 Digital self-service can take care of those who have simply forgotten to pay or who need that first nudge, as well as customers who need a payment plan or to create a promise to pay while they are struggling to make ends meet.
 In fact, results show that digital is effective across the whole debt cycle.
 In addition to cost savings, it provides a form of communication for people who can’t face phone calls.
-As well as people with general anxiety about their debt, customers with mental health challenges can find digital a uniquely non-judgemental and low-stress option.
-It also allows them the opportunity to self-disclose, should they feel able.

 Protect reputation- reduce churn and build relationships